baalooos/scaleway-disk-snapshot/README.md

 # scaleway-disk-snapshot

-Go program to snashot and export to S3 Scaleway disk.
+Go program to snapshot and export to S3 Scaleway disk.

 ## Usage